 Finding options online can be a challenge, but we can help with that.
 No matter what installation you’re living at or near, MyBaseGuide.com can help point you in the right direction.
 Simply visit MyBaseGuide.com, choose your specific installation or military community and viola … all of the on-base resources can be found in one place.

 If you’re interested in military friendly, off-base child care options, check out the Learning Care Group’s family of nationwide brands.
 Learning Care Group is committed to the latest technology and expert-driven curricula and programs for children 6 weeks to 12 years.
 Plus, active-duty families receive 10% off at all Learning Care Group brands.
-Please visit their website to learn more and find a school near you.
+Please visit Learning Care Group Website to learn more and find a school near you.